 - Ensuring the school minibus’ and other vehicles are properly maintained and roadworthy – the Bursar.

-- Maintaining an accident book and reporting notifiable accidents to the HSE – the Head Matron/Bursar, who is also responsible for keeping statistics of accidents and preparing summary reports.
+- Maintaining an accident book and reporting notifiable accidents to the HSE in accordance with RIDDOR – the Head Matron/Bursar, who is also responsible for keeping statistics of accidents and preparing summary reports.

 - Escorting pupils to hospital (and informing their parents) – the Head Matron.

 - Checking that all first aid boxes are kept replenished – the Head Matron.

 - Keeping fire routes and exits clear – the Bursar.